tberlok/psecas/README.md

 # Examples

-We provide a some examples of using the code to solve linear eigenvalue problems in astrophysical fluid dynamics and also include some of the examples found in the books mentioned above.
+We provide some examples of using the code to solve linear eigenvalue problems in astrophysical fluid dynamics and also include some of the examples found in the books mentioned above.
+These can all be found in the `examples` directory.

 # Installation